-On May 23rd, 2003, nurses and others at North York General learned, along with the rest of the world, that SARS was not in fact over.
+On May 23, 2003, nurses and others at North York General learned, along with the rest of the world, that SARS was not in fact over.
 It was not contained.
 There were new cases of SARS right in their midst.
-Many of their colleagues were ill with SARS.
-In the coming days it turned out that 39 workers at North York General had fallen ill with SARS, after they had been told SARS was over.
+Many of their colleagues were ill with SARS.9

-But yet again these nurses and doctors and clerks and technicians were asked to step into danger.
+But once again these nurses and doctors and clerks and technicians were asked to step into danger.
 And once again they did.
 Once again they risked their lives and health for the sake of others.
 What is it in their character and their professional culture that produced this courage?
 Will they heed that call the next time if they lack confidence that governments and hospitals will protect them better?

 The stories of the outbreaks at Scarborough Grace Hospital and North York General Hospital reveal the systemic province-wide inadequacy of preparedness, infection control and worker safety systems.
 Common problems and themes emerge from the stories of both outbreaks.
-They reflect seven systemic problems that run like steel threads through all of SARS, through every hospital and every government agency.
+They reflect seven systemic problems that run like steel threads through all of SARS, through every hospital and every government agency:

-- Communication - Preparation, planning - Accountability: who's in charge, who does what? - Worker safety - Systems: infection control, surveillance, independent safety inspections - Resources: people, systems, money, laboratories, infrastructure - Precautionary principle: action to reduce risk should not await scientific certainty
+- Communication - Preparation and planning - Accountability: who's in charge, who does what? - Worker safety - Systems: infection control, surveillance, independent safety inspections - Resources: people, systems, money, laboratories, infrastructure - Precautionary principle: action to reduce risk should not await scientific certainty

-The lesson from the stories of Scarborough Grace and North York General, and others, is not that they deserve blame.
-The lesson is that because of systemic weaknesses what happened there could have happened at almost any other hospital in the province.
+The lesson from the stories of Scarborough Grace, North York General and others, is not that they deserve blame.
+The lesson is that because of systemic weaknesses, what happened there could have happened at almost any other hospital in the province.

 We must also remember that both Scarborough Grace Hospital and North York General are home to some of the finest and most dedicated physicians, nurses, administrators and health workers in Canada.
 Many of those doctors, nurses and other health workers worked tirelessly on the front lines during SARS, putting their lives at risk to help others.
-They watched their friends and colleagues fall ill, at times they had to care for them, all the while hoping they would not be next.
+They watched their friends and colleagues fall ill, and at times had to care for them, all the while hoping they would not be next.
 As one Scarborough Hospital nurse so eloquently described her SARS experience:

-Presentation of Dr. Colin D'Cunha, SARS Commission Public Hearings, September 29, 2003.
+^{9.
+51} health care workers were classified as suspect or probable SARS cases during the second outbreak.
+Most were from North York General Hospital.
+Presentation of Dr. Colin D'Cunha, SARS Commission Public Hearing, September 29, 2003.

 To watch this unfold, I don't have vocabulary to express it.
 Just thinking about it has been difficult.
-I think you can't comprehend especially SARS I how scary it was at that time because we had no idea.
-As we were shipping these people out to West Park and we are gloved, gowned and masked and you are reaching to touch these people not knowing if you will ever see them again, helping them get onto bus, all we knew in media was that people were dying.
+I think you can't comprehend, especially SARS I, how scary it was at that time because we had no idea.
+As we were shipping these people out to West Park and we are gloved, gowned and masked and you are reaching to touch these people not knowing if you will ever see them again, helping them get onto the bus, all we knew in the media was that people were dying.
 They probably had no idea what they were facing either.
 In my nursing career I have never faced anything so frightening.
-Looking back I think at the time because we were tired and we were working, because it was so surreal you didn't have the opportunity to absorb it.
+Looking back, I think at the time because we were tired and we were working, because it was so surreal you didn't have the opportunity to absorb it.
 That's when the nightmares came.
 The going in circles, the questioning, did we do it right, could we have done it better?